carvel-dev/imgpkg/docs/air-gapped-workflow.md

 ### Option 1: From a common location connected to both registries

-1. Make sure imgpkg is authenticated to connect to both registries
+1. Get to a location that can access both registries

+    This may be a server that has access to both internal and external networks.
+If there is no such location, you will have to use "Option 2" below.

+1. [Authenticate](auth.md) with both, source and destination, registries

-1. Run following command from a location that can access both registries
+1. Run following command to copy bundle from one registry to another:

     ```bash
-    $ imgpkg copy --bundle index.docker.io/user1/simple-app-bundle --to-repo registry.corp.com/apps/simple-app-bundle
+    $ imgpkg copy -b index.docker.io/user1/simple-app-bundle:v1.0.0 --to-repo registry.corp.com/apps/simple-app-bundle

     copy | exporting 2 images...
     copy | will export index.docker.io/user1/simple-app-bundle@sha256:4c8b96d4fffdfae29258d94a22ae4ad1fe36139d47288b8960d9958d1e63a9d0